yunks128/unity-data-services/README.md

 ### Setup Instructions

-Please visit our [developer guide](https://unity-sds.gitbook.io/docs/developer-docs/data/docs/developers-guide) for setup instructions..
+Please visit our [developer guide](https://unity-sds.gitbook.io/docs/developer-docs/data/docs/developers-guide) for setup instructions.

 <!-- ☝️ Replace with a numbered list of how to set up your software prior to running ☝️ -->